 At Villa Bardini the exhibition Elliott Erwitt - Photographs

-From 20 October to 22 January 2023, in the exhibition spaces of the famous villa overlooking Florence, the most famous shots of the great master of photography
+Until 26 February in the exhibition spaces of the villa with a panoramic view over Florence, the most famous shots of the great master of photography

 The exhibition celebrates the long professional life of the photographer, who blew out 94 candles this year, paying homage to his compositional skills by revealing extensive anecdotes and behind-the-scenes stories.
 Photographs that offer an insight into the history and customs of the 20th century through portraits of great film stars, world powers, that go beyond the characters by showing their intimacy and humanity.